BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-01-12-Faiths-of-the-Forgotten-Realms-2.md

 ---
 title: "Faiths of the Forgotten Realms 2"
-tagline: Within you will find 100 archetypes spread across all the classes, 105 spells for the faithful, 13 Holy Texts and 22 Magic Items.
+tagline: "Within you will find 100 archetypes spread across all the classes, 105 spells for the faithful, 13 Holy Texts and 22 Magic Items."
 product_id: 293446
 last_modified_at:
 bundle: false